tadas-subonis/dev-tasubo-com-blog/_posts/2020-01-11-how-software-development-has-changed-in-the-last-10-years.md

 It looks like probabilistic (Bayesian) models are starting to pick up again.
 Using PyMC it is extremely easy to create and prototype models.
 Pyro makes it easy to scale your probabilistic learning on GPUs.

-I am not familiar with the state of MCMC in R ecosystem at the start of the decade but it seems they had some decent tools available.
+I am not familiar with the state of MCMC (Markov Chain Monte Carlo) in R ecosystem at the start of the decade but it seems they had some decent tools available.
 However, if I recall correctly, most of the software (samplers and models) where either custom build in-house or used specialized software.

 Also, it seems that MCMC approaches completely took over other inference methods due to its simplicity and scalability.
 I've never heard using